Grady Martin: Later years

 In 1978, with his studio career over, Martin returned to the life of a touring musician, first with Jerry Reed and then as lead guitarist for Willie Nelson's band, appearing in Nelson's 1980 film Honeysuckle Rose.
 In 1994, deteriorating health forced him to retire, but he produced Nelson's 1995 honky tonk album, Just One Love.

 The Nashville Entertainment Association gave him its first Master Award in 1983, and he was the 83rd inductee into the Rockabilly Hall of Fame.
 On April 5, 2000, he received a Chetty award for significant instrumental achievement at Nashville's Ryman Auditorium during the Chet Atkins Musician Days festival.
 Health problems prevented Martin from attending; Nelson, Vince Gill and Marty Stuart presented the award—named after Atkins, who attended—to Martin's son, Joshua.
 Grady Martin was inducted into the Musicians Hall of Fame in 2007.

-He was married three times and had three daughters, Alisa, Angie and Julie; and seven sons, Grady Jr., Joe, Tal, Jason, Joshua, Justin and Steve.
+He was married three times and had three daughters, Alisa, Angie and Julie and seven sons, Grady Jr., Joe, Tal, Jason, Joshua, Justin and Steve.

-Martin died from a heart attack on December 3, 2001 in Lewisburg, Tennessee, and was interred at Hopper Cemetery in Marshall County, Tennessee.
+Martin died from a heart attack on December 3, 2001, in Lewisburg, Tennessee, and is interred at Hopper Cemetery in Marshall County, Tennessee.